pinhob/todo-go/README.md

 ## How to run without Docker

 ## Testing
-Run the command in the root directory to run the unit tests:
+Run the following command in the root directory to run the unit tests:
 ```
 go test -v
 ```